tmendonca28/tmendonca28/README.md

 ### Hi there, I'm Anthony

-## I am interested in product and cloud security!
+## I am interested in cyber threat intelligence and cloud security!
-- 🔭 I am a Cyber Security Consultant at Deloitte and have a good understanding of both technical concepts as well as engaging with C-level stakeholders about cyber security initiatives
+- 🔭 I am currently a senior consultant (CTI) at Booz Allen Hamilton and have a good understanding of both technical concepts as well as engaging with C-level stakeholders about cyber security initiatives
-- 🥅 2022 Goals: Learning more about product and cloud security
+- 🥅 2023 Goals: Learning more about CTI & cloud security.
+Contributing more to open source projects.
 - ⚡ Fun fact: I love exploring new places

 ### Connect with me: